 Self-Employed vs Employee

 Being self-employed has the advantage when deducting a business trip.
 A self-employed taxpayer is able to reduce taxable income, dollar for dollar, by the amount of ordinary and necessary business expenses.
 These expenses will reduce income subject to income tax, and if the business activity is subject to self-employment taxes, then the total tax liability is reduced even further.
 Imagine being in the 25% income tax bracket, subject to a 15% self-employment tax, and a state income tax of 6%.
 At 46%, almost half of the expenses of the trip would be recovered through tax savings.
-If you are not self-employed, then your taxable income will only be reduced if you itemize your deductions instead of taking the standard deduction.
-You will have to report all of your unreimbursed business-related expenses as itemized deductions on the Schedule A by using Form 2106, Employee Business Expenses.
+For tax years between 2018 and 2026, employees are not able to deduct business trips or unreimbursed expenses on their tax returns as itemized deductions.
+You should ask your company if they have an accountable plan.
+Under an accountable plan, the business will be able to deduct the expense and you can receive the reimbursement tax-free.

 Good Luck and Bon Voyage!